 Face Steaming 101

 Step 3.
 For a single person, boil water in a medium pot.
 Yes, you can make this an activity for more than one person.
 (If you prefer, transfer your boiled water to a large ceramic mixing boil instead of using a pot, however this step is unnecessary.)
+The best way to use a bowl is by boiling water in a kettle and simply pouring the water directly into the bowl.
 Once the water boils, drop in your herbs and you are ready to steam.
-Allow it to steep for a moment.
+Allow the medley to steep for a moment, but start steaming immediately.
 Be careful when handling the pot, always grab it with a towel.

 Step 4.
 Cover your head with a blanket and immerse your freshly cleansed face in the steam.
 Make sure to not get too close to the water.
-Simply inhale and exhale with ease.
+Simply hover over, inhale and exhale with ease.
 Keep covered so you can get all the benefits and the steam does not escape.
 Do this for 10 minutes.
-Your pores will open up, gettin all the benefits of steaming and the herbal mixture.
+Your skin will react by become more willing to take in the good ingredients of your mask afterwards, plus you will be getting all the benefits of steaming and the herbal mixture.
 There are many skin benefits that can result from a facial steam: increased circulation, rejuvenation, hydration, clear skin and of course that much-desired skin glow.
 Any congestion should be eased with this at-home treatment as well.

 The Soak Club is a shop associated with Cultivated Magazine.
 Any purchases will help contribute to making our content free for all readers.